Dying broke is not something that a Middle Class Guy like me or you would normally aspire to.

 The authors write that only one generation in American history has been able to make the dream of a luxurious retirement a reality.
 They do it by drawing on five income streams, which sounds like a lot, but the few retirees who I know have anywhere from three to five or more.

-The average retiree at the time of this book was getting 42 percent of their income from government assistance, 20 percent from personal wealth, 20 percent from their pensions, 15 percent from current wages, and three percent from other sources.
+The average retiree at the time of this book’s publication was getting 42 percent of their income from government assistance, 20 percent from personal wealth, 20 percent from their pensions, 15 percent from current wages, and three percent from other sources.

 I think about this in the case of my wife and I quite a bit.
 There are three “ifs” for me, one being if I can remain gainfully employed for a municipal organization in Illinois for eight more years plus five months until reaching the age of fifty-five, the second being that, if I succeed in the first, that it is in my current or a comparably-paying job with a salary of around $110,000 or more and, third, that IMRF continues being well-managed and solvent and pays the amount that would be calculated by its defined benefit plan.

-If all three of these things work out for me, I would be in line for a pension of about $6,700 per month or about $80,000 per year, which I realize is a middle class income on its own.
+If all three of these things work out for me, I would be in line for a pension of about $6,700 per month or about $80,000 per year, which I realize is currently a decent middle class income on its own.
 But remember that this would be at the end of 2025, and that amount will not go as far then as it goes today.
 Less so by the 2030’s and beyond.

 I currently make a small amount, perhaps $1,000 to $1,500 per year on eBook sales, which I would like to dramatically increase in the coming years to the point where I make more than that every month.
 I honestly do expect to exceed that amount every month by the time 2025 rolls around, by which time I would like to have twenty or more well-written eBooks available for purchase on multiple platforms in multiple languages.